How Much Does It Cost to Live In Zimbabwe?

 And even though people are very optimistic as most believe in a better Zimbabwe, there’s a very high rate of unemployment: you will see lots of idle people mingling around cities.

-Though the cost of living is too high, the entrepreneurs and those owning their businesses are not affected by Zimbabwe’s levels of unemployment.
+Though the cost of living is too high, entrepreneurs and those owning their businesses are not affected by Zimbabwe’s levels of unemployment.

 What About Travel Safety in Zimbabwe?